intel/ccloudvm/README.md

 - base_image_url  : The URL of the qcow2 image upon which instances of the workload should be based.
 - base_image_name : Friendly name for the base image.
 This is optional.
 - vm              : Contains information about creating and booting the instance.
+- bios            : A URI (file, http, or https) pointing to the BIOS file, e.g, OVMF.fd, with which to boot the image.
+Should be omitted for legacy boots.

 The vm field supports a number of child fields.